djeada/Linux-Notes/notes/file_system.md

   The root directory is simply referred to as "/."
   Users' files are stored in their home folders, which are located in "/home/."
 For instance, "/home/adam/."

 1. Devices: To provide applications simple access to hardware devices, UNIX permits them to be utilized in the same manner that regular files are.
-In UNIX, there are two sorts of devices: block-oriented devices that transport data in blocks (e.g., hard drives) and character-oriented devices that send data byte by byte (e.g. modems and dumb terminals).
+In UNIX, there are two sorts of devices: block-oriented devices that transport data in blocks (e.g., hard drives) and character-oriented devices that send data byte by byte (e.g. modems and terminals).

 1. Links: A link is a reference to another file.
 There are two kinds of links: hard links and soft links.
 A hard link to a file is indistinguishable from the file itself.
 A soft link (also known as a symbolic link) is an indirect pointer or shortcut to a file.
 A soft link is created as a directory file entry with a pathname.